Fonzzy1/federal-hansard-db/README.md

 ### Downloading the DB

 To save time and resources building from source, builds of the database can be downloaded using the download script.
-To access this, contact alfie.chadwick@monash.edu to obtain the download credentials, which will be in the form of a client.json file.

 The to scrape and parse these sources - run the following command: